-We opened our home and Airbnb in Pawhuska called Postcard Place this summer and have been welcoming guests from all over the country.
+We opened our home and Airbnb in Pawhuska called Postcard Place in 2019 and have been welcoming guests from all over the country.
 And no, we’re not too freaked out that total strangers are regularly sleeping in our bed.
 Honestly, we have really enjoyed having people stay at our house while we’re away.
 No really, it has been great.

 We decided earlier this summer to share our home with visitors to Osage County through Airbnb and so far, we have no regrets.
 Typically, when we tell people we share our home on Airbnb, we get an arsenal of questions about what it’s like.
 So today, we’re answering some of the most common questions for all of you.